 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-The Icefields Parkway is one of the most scenic drives in the entire world, and definitely the best drives in Canada!
-This 230 kilometer-long (143 miles) stretch of highway winds its way through both Banff National Park and Jasper National Park connecting Lake Louise with Jasper.
+The Icefields Parkway is one of the most scenic drives in the entire world, and definitely one of the best drives in Canada!
+This 230 kilometer-long stretch of highway (143 miles) winds its way through both Banff National Park and Jasper National Park connecting Lake Louise with Jasper.

 For this reason, most travelers drive the Icefields when they are exploring the Canadian Rockies traveling between Banff and Jasper.